-Mortality monitoring required by the project approvals commenced from November 2019 and scaled up with commencement of full operations from 4 August 2020.
+Mortality monitoring required by the project approvals commenced from November 2019 (Phase 1 Surveys) and scaled up with commencement of full operations from 4 August 2020 (Both Phase 1 and Phase 2 Surveys).
 For this reporting period, mortality monitoring has included Phase 1 (weekly) surveys and Phase 2 (monthly) surveys described in the Bird and Bat Mortality Monitoring Plan (BBMMP) and summarised below:

 Phase 1 surveys commenced before commissioning and have been ongoing around every turbine on a weekly basis, except any turbines that were not operating and/or access was restricted due to maintenance activities.
 This involves surveying around the turbine at distances of 40 and 80 metres from the base of the tower.
+The Phase 1 surveys were undertaken for 11 months of this reporting period, however, were discontinued from 12 July 2022.
+Cessation of Phase 1 surveys occurred approximately 5 months after completion of the IDF 18-month CADP trial and, after consultation with EPA and the Department.